TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

  <img src="{{site.baseurl}}/assets/img/HBTdwnl.jpeg">

-### A quick note on the string variable {cName}.
+### Variables {cName}, {tName} and {threads}
-If you wish to make all of this code run without editing it, you can simply set the $cName variable in your bash session.
-Here, we will simply cName our data DA2.
+If you wish to make all of this code run without editing it, you can simply set the $cName, $tName and $threads variables in your bash session.
+These variables are for your control read names, treatment read names and the number of threads you want to use for the analysis.
+Here, we will simply cName our data cDA2 and tName tDA2.
+The thread number is set to 20 here, for use on 24 core machines to give you some headroom for using the computer while the analysis is running.

 {% highlight ruby %}
 cName='cDA2'
 tName='tDA2'
+threads='20'
 {% endhighlight %}

-## Data procurement
+## Get some data (or use your own)
 First we need to download our data.
-For this we will use Sequence Reach Archive Tools
+For this we will use Sequence Reach Archive Tools.

 {% highlight ruby %}